 - in the sale of its North American tank car rail assets and railcar repair business to Marmon Holdings, Inc.

-- in the $499 million sale of its stake in Penske Truck Leasing Co.
+- in its $499 million sale of a 14% stake in Penske Truck Leasing Co.
 LP to Penske Automotive Group Inc.

 - in its $11 billion revolving credit facilities – the largest unfunded non-investment grade revolver in history at the time and the third-largest financing on record in the automotive industry.

 - in its $4.2 billion acquisition of the European, Latin American and China-based auto-finance and insurance operations of Ally Financial Inc., providers, primarily under the GMAC name, of retail financing and other services to consumers and of wholesale financing to dealers – one of the five largest Latin American M&A deals in 2012 per Latin Lawyer.

 - in the establishment of a securitization facility to finance its fleet leasing business with an issuance of $1.1 billion variable funding asset-backed notes, and in the extension of their Australian, French and Dutch rental car securitizations.

 - in the establishment of a new master trust fleet lease securitization platform to finance their subsidiary Donlen’s fleet lease portfolio and the establishment of a conduit funded warehouse facility thereunder, as well as several term ABS issuances.

 a China-based conglomerate focused on airport and travel services, transportation and logistics: